Technology

 Hedrin

-Brand-leader Hedrin's range of treatments includes a standard lotion (applied to hair, dried, then washed out after eight hours), a 15-minute gel treatment (which is applied like a shampoo) and a mousse, which can be applied, dried with a hair dryer and then left to work while your child goes about their day.

-All of these work using the physical-action method of killing the head lice – this suffocates the lice, rather than poisoning them.
+Hedrin products work by using the physical-action method of killing the head lice – this suffocates the lice, rather than poisoning them.
+Their range of treatments includes:

+- Treat & Go Lotion, Spray or Mousse (applied to hair, dried, then washed out after eight hours).
+It’s available in different application sizes (60ml does about two applications) and prices start at £6 and go up to £18.50 for 250ml.

+- Once Spray Gel – a 15-minute gel treatment (which is applied like a shampoo) and then washed out.
+Prices start at £5.99.

 Money saver: Based on cost per ml, the 250ml liquid sizes of Hedrin Once and Treat & Go are the cheapest formats.
 The Treat & Go spray and mousse might be easier to apply, but they are the most expensive formats.
 The 150ml version of the lotion is the cheapest to go for if you need to treat the whole family.